Richard Hillman: 2001–2003

-Richard Hillman makes his first appearance in Weatherfield when he attends the funeral of a local resident, Alma Baldwin (Amanda Barrie), in summer 2001 - claiming to be her cousin.
-He quickly befriends Alma's best friend Gail, and they gradually form a romantic relationship together.
+Richard Hillman makes his first appearance in Weatherfield when he attends the funeral of a resident, Alma Baldwin (Amanda Barrie), in the summer of 2001, claiming to be her cousin.
+He quickly befriends Alma's best friend, Gail, and they gradually form a romantic relationship together.
 Richard moves in with her, winning over her children Sarah-Louise (Tina O'Brien) and David (Jack P. Shepherd) by buying them expensive gifts.
 He also forms an unlikely mutual friendship with Gail's ex-husband Martin Platt (Sean Wilson); they initially became hostile to each other after Richard shouts at David for going on his computer without permission, but the pair soon befriend each other as time goes on.

-Richard's dealings are soon questioned after local shopkeeper Norris Cole (Malcolm Hebden) learns that Richard was responsible for several elderly people losing their savings.
-Richard sets up a business called Kellett Holdings, which specialises in buy-back mortgages — he would buy the house but the occupant was free to live there until their death.
+Richard's dealings are soon questioned after local shopkeeper Norris Cole (Malcolm Hebden) learns that Richard was responsible for several older people losing their savings.
+Richard sets up a business called Kellett Holdings, which specialises in buy-back mortgages — he would buy the house, but the occupant was free to live there until their death.
 Richard also goes into business with the new Rovers Return landlord Duggie Ferguson (John Bowe), building an estate of new homes.
-Richard confronts Duggie at an under construction block of flats during a disagreement about Duggie's shoddy workmanship.
-During the argument, Duggie falls several floors when a banister gives way - ironically, due to his own shoddy workmanship.
-Duggie is critically injured and Richard leaves him to die, opportunistically allowing the incident to remove his unwanted business partner.
+Richard confronts Duggie at an under-construction block of flats during a disagreement about Duggie's shoddy workmanship.
+During the argument, Duggie falls several storeys when a bannister gives way - ironically, due to his own shoddy workmanship.
+Duggie is critically injured, and Richard leaves him to die, opportunistically allowing the incident to remove his unwanted business partner.
 He panics at first, whipping out his mobile and dialling emergency services.
-However, he only dials "99" before stopping, then he goes to Duggie's flat to steal the cash Duggie stored there.
+However, he only dials "99" before stopping; then, he goes to Duggie's flat to steal the cash Duggie stored there.

-In May 2002, Richard's ex-wife, Patricia, inconveniently turns up as Richard finalizes his and Gail's wedding plans.
-As she was moving to Australia, Patricia wants to cash in her directorship of Kellett Holdings, Richard's property company.
+In May 2002, Richard's ex-wife, Patricia, inconveniently turns up as Richard finalises his and Gail's wedding plans.
+As she is moving to Australia, Patricia wants to cash in her directorship of Kellett Holdings, Richard's property company.
 Patricia owns 20% of Kellett Holdings, which Richard finally persuades her is worth £25,000.
 He agrees to hand over the cheque at his Oakhill flats development, where they descend into an argument as Richard stalls on the money due to the cost of underpinning work.
 In the ensuing confrontation, Patricia falls into the underpinning trench and spits on Richard's face upon vowing to expose him; in response, Richard hits Patricia on the head with a spade - killing her instantly.
 The next day, her body is covered in tons of cement for the underpinnings.
 Gail and Richard are married on 28 July 2002.